lmarren1/nba-threes-since-1979/README.md

 Make sure you have both [R and RStudio](https://posit.co/download/rstudio-desktop/) downloaded before running any code.

 ### Usage
-From there, depending on your local machine specs, you may need to run the command
+From there, depending on your local machine specs, you may need to run the command:
 ```R
 Sys.setenv("VROOM_CONNECTION_SIZE" = 500000)
 ```